mwlon/pcodec/README.md

 ## Etymology

-Pco should be pronounced "pico".
-The names pcodec and pco were chosen for these
+The names pcodec and pco were chosen for these reasons:
-reasons:
 * "Pico" suggests that it makes very small things.
 * Pco is reminiscent of qco, its preceding format.
 * Pco is reminiscent of PancakeDB (Pancake COmpressed).
 Though PancakeDB is now